squareops/road-to-devops/Level-2/M7-WebApp3Tier-MERN/L01-MERN.md

 ![](Images/d1.png)

-**MERN STACK HAD BEEN DEPLOYED SUCCESSFULLY WITH THE FOLLOWING COMPONENTS:**
+**MERN STACK HAD BEEN DEPLOYED SUCCESSFULLY WITH THE FOLLOWING COMPONENTS and here are few points to remember :**

 1. Three node mongodb setup is up and running in private subnets
 2. Backend deployed on EC2 instance with private